benjamin-white/glossary/README.md

 **_Unit Test, Feature Test & Acceptance Test &mdash;_**
 When applied to software tests _Unit Testing_ generally relates to the individual and unique components of a suite, often just a Class or even individual functions and methods.
 This is where test doubles have validity to ensure the unit being tested is isolated and is uniquely the subject of each test.<br>
-This contrasts to (though works in partnership with) _Feature Tests_ which are less concerned with the internal workings of the problem and more concerned with how a user would interact with it in the wild. ...automated browsers eg.
+This contrasts to (though works in partnership with) _Feature Tests_, which are less concerned with the internal workings of the program and more concerned with how a user would interact with the application in the wild.
+This testing frequently utilises an automated browser to simulate user actions in conjunction with a testing framework such as _Capybara_ and a helper webdriver such as _Selenium_.
+As such feature tests could be seen as higher level than unit tests and being concerned with the successful flow of user interactions through a public software interface.<br>
+An _Acceptance test_ is then used to determine if the applcation has met the business requirements set for it.
+These tests are not limited to, but focused around, concepts of usability, scalability, performance, documentation and confidentiality.
+They are concerned with the product as a whole and its fitness for purpose.

 **_Git &mdash;_**
+* Setup
+  * config
+  * init
+  * clone
+* Snapshotting
+  * add
+  * status
+  * diff
+  * commit
+  * reset
+  * rm
+  * mv
+* Branching & Merging
-* Branches &mdash;
+  * branch
-* Checkout &mdash;
+  * checkout
     * -b
     * --orphan
+  * merge
+  * mergetool
+  * log
+  * stash
+  * tag
+* Sharing & Updating
+  * fetch
+  * pull
-* Forks &mdash;
+  * push
-* Clones &mdash;
+  * remote
-* Push &mdash;
+    * -v
-* Pull &mdash;
+    * add
-* Fetch &mdash;
+    * rm
-* Remote &mdash;
+* fork &mdash;
 * Upstream &mdash;
-* Checkout &mdash;
 * Commit &mdash;
   * -m
   * -ammend